mirune0014/faers-mini-signal/README.md

 ## Notes
 - Schema lives in `src/faers_signal/schema.sql`; ABCD counts in `src/faers_signal/abcd.sql`.
 - Ingestion functions are placeholders for EVP.
 Tests cover metrics math and ABCD SQL behavior.
+- CLI/UI load packaged SQL via `importlib.resources`; packaging includes `.sql` and `app/streamlit_app.py`.
 - This tool aids hypothesis generation only; FAERS data does not imply causality.

 MIT License.

+## Status
+- ETL for openFDA/quarterly files is not implemented yet (placeholders).
+- ABCD SQL fixed and packaged; `faers-signal build` and Streamlit UI operate on existing DBs.
+- See `docs/PROGRESS.md` for details and next steps.